Oussama-benrkia/kafka-springboot/README.md

 ## Microservices Overview

 - **Producer (Port 8088)**:
-  - The Producer sends messages to a Kafka topic.
+  - The Producer sends User, to a Kafka topic.
-  - It connects to a Kafka broker and writes messages to a specified topic.
+  - It connects to a Kafka broker and writes User to a specified topic *KFK*.

 - **Consumer (Port 8089)**:
-  - The Consumer listens for messages on the Kafka topic.
+  - The Consumer listens for Users on the Kafka topic.
-  - It connects to the Kafka broker and consumes messages from the topic.
+  - It connects to the Kafka broker and consumes users from the topic *KFK*.

 ## Kafka Commands